jonringer/multiple-package-versions-proposal/README.md

 }
 ```

+- Instead of `passthru.versions`, should it be `passthru.variants`?
+  - Although I use openssl's version as a parameter, build arguments could also be passed in versions.nix.
+E.g. `withDocs`
 - Should you be able to recurse versions?
 E.g. `openssl.v3_2.v3_1` (returns v3.1)
 - Add `.overrideVersion`?
   - Unsure if having yet-another way to `.overrideX` is worth it